Japan prosecutors close case against American in Ghosn pay

 “The entire case against Greg Kelly and Carlos Ghosn is a sham,” Wareham said.

-If convicted of violating the Financial Instrument and Exchange Act, Kelly could face up to 15 years in prison.
-The verdict from a panel of three judges is not expected until March next year.
+The maximum penalty for violating the Financial Instrument and Exchange Ac is 15 years in prison.
+The verdict from a panel of three judges is not expected until March 2022.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama